MicrosoftDocs/power-platform/power-platform/guidance/coe/example-processes.md

 ![Admin PoV of sample audit process](media/coe71.png)

-An admin opens the Admin Review app and comes to the workflow<!---KATHY SAYS: Can you be slightly more specific?
-OK if the answer is no.--->.
-They go to the Audit tab and investigate the work by the Maker, then mark their assessment in the Admin Review section.
+An admin opens the Power Platform Admin View > Admin Review view and assesses all the apps due for review by looking at the Audit tab within the app and investigating the work by the Maker, then mark their assessment in the Admin Review section.

-The Admin can decide to put an app in the app catalog, as featured or not, to expose the app to users.
+The Admin can decide to put an app in the app catalog, as featured or not, to highlight the app to users.

 ![Validate maker requirements](media/coe54.png)